tetsuo/tetsuo.github.io/articles/cubiclimit.md

 ### Generating all 12-bit numbers with six 1s

 To iterate through all 12-bit integers that have exactly six bits set, I turned to a classic resource: [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html).
-At the bottom of that page is the code to compute the [**lexicographically next bit permutation**](https://graphics.stanford.edu/~seander/bithacks.html#NextBitPermutation):
+At the bottom of that page is the code to compute the [lexicographically next bit permutation](https://graphics.stanford.edu/~seander/bithacks.html#NextBitPermutation):

 ```ts
 import { pipe } from 'effect/Function'